jbcden/pandoc_resume/resume.md

 ----------

 5/2018-Present
-:   **Reallyenglish**
+:   **Lead Backend Developer at Reallyenglish**

-*Skills used:* Ruby on Rails, HTML, CSS, Javascript, PostgreSQL, Google Cloud Platform and Kubernetes
+*Skills used:* Ruby on Rails, PostgreSQL, Google Cloud Platform and Kubernetes, HTML, CSS, Javascript

 *Role overview:* Helped lead development of the new version of the Reallyenglish management system.
 Worked with other teams in the company to